What reel; 2017 Edition

 You do not need to look at anything else.
 I hate to see one brand having a complete dominance in a particular category, but facts are facts, and Shimano is dominant in this style of reels.

-Usually semi-autos aren't considered fine guns, but there are rare exceptions.
-Benelli made this limited edition "Magnifico" late 2015 to celebrate reaching the 3 million guns milestone, and it comes with such refined touches as a hinged and recessed bolt handle, tang safety, and a trigger and a trigger guard that one normally finds on a quality double gun.
-Firearms are my other passion, and if they weren't hard to move and transfer I'd be ruffling feather in the world of firearms now.
+James Purdey Bicentennial trio, made for the company's 200th anniversary.
+A SxS shotgun, O/U shotgun made of Damascus-patterned steel, and an African SxS double rifle.
+In a specially crafted cabinet the trio was auctioned for a secret price, but rumours put it around 2 million dollars.
+To me Purdey's weapons are the pinnacle of all human creations and the zenith of hand craftsmanship.
+Firearms are my other passion, and if they weren't hard to move and transfer I'd be ruffling feathers with firearms' reviews too.
 You think fishing industry is dirty?
-You haven't seen the absolute filth of firearms industry.
-Beretta claims to be 500 years old when in reality it made its first complete gun in 1850s, sponsored shills bully people who complain that early Remington V3 shotguns vent hot gasses into their faces, Glock refuses to help shooters whose Gen4 slides rusted, manufacturers' help forums where it's always the user's or ammo's fault and never the gun's failure, and scientific fallacies intentionally spread to cover shortcomings.
+You haven't seen the absolute filth of firearms industry; Beretta claims to be 500 years old when in reality it made its first complete gun in 1850s, sponsored shills bully people who complain that early Remington V3 shotguns vent hot gasses into their faces, Glock refuses to help shooters whose Gen4 slides rusted, manufacturers' help forums always make it the user's or ammo's fault and never the gun's failure, and scientific fallacies intentionally spread to cover shortcomings.
 One such example is claims that springs of permanently cocked pistols will never weaken because "fatigue is only caused by cycles of compression and decompression", when in reality a static compressed spring will weaken because of stress relaxation.
-It's one thing to hide your product's deficiencies, but it takes a special type of sleaze to spread junk science that trusting listeners will take with them into other aspects of life.
-I once joked that it's as if once a scummy shill is fully trained in the fishing industry, firearms manufacturers take him to work for them on even higher levels of sleaze!
+It's one thing to conceal your product's deficiencies, but it takes a special type of sleaze to spread junk science that trusting listeners will take with them to other aspects of life.
+I once joked that it looks like firearms manufacturers scout for scummy shills on fishing sites, then take them to work for them on even higher levels of sleaze!

 The definition of a "surf reel" is quite illusive.
 Actually there is no universal definition since what makes one differs from a person to another.
 For some people a surf reel is a dedicated distance casting reel and nothing else would suffice, for others it must be a reel that is sealed like a submarine so they can reel it underwater, for a third group it should be able to chew sand without an issue, etc. I will just go by my personal opinion on what makes some reels viable surf tools, but reels in other categories might fit your own style of surf fishing as well.